 Lindecke, of Leibniz Institute for Zoo and Wildlife Research in Germany, has been studying bat migration since 2011.
 He started with analyzing different forms of hydrogen atoms in wild bats to infer where they had flown from.
 But figuring out how the bats knew where to go was trickier.

 Lindecke needed a field setup that let him test what possible cues from nature helped bats navigate across vast distances.
 The first step was studying in which direction the bats first take flight.
 Such experiments on birds typically involve confining the animals in small, enclosed spaces.
-But that doesn’t work for bats, which tend to fall asleep in such spaces.
+But that doesn’t work for bats, which tend to fall asleep in such spaces.“My challenge was to build a box that bats won’t sleep in, but will show me how they take off,” Lindecke says.

 So he invented what he calls the circular release box: a flat-bottom, funnel-shaped container topped by a wider lid.
 To escape, the bat crawls up the wall and takes off from the edge.
 Bat tracks in a layer of chalk (Lindecke says he was inspired by a snow-covered Berlin street) indicate where the bat took off.